BULQI/Daphne-Release/README.md

 2. Microsoft Visual C++ 2010 SP1 Redistributable Package (x64), which is needed by HDF5 dlls.
 3. Actipro license (https://www.actiprosoftware.com/products/controls/wpf) for Editors and Docking & MID controls.

+You can find more information about this software package at http://computationalimmunology.bu.edu/